shivam-9090/CRM-VISION/DEPLOYMENT.md

 ## 🎉 Success Checklist

+- ✅ PostgreSQL database created on Railway
+- ✅ Backend service deployed and running
+- ✅ Frontend deployed on Netlify
-- ✅ All 4 services are deployed (backend, frontend, postgres, redis)
+- ✅ All environment variables configured
-- ✅ Backend health check passes
+- ✅ Backend health check passes (`/api/health`)
-- ✅ Frontend loads without errors
 - ✅ Database migrations completed
 - ✅ Can login to the CRM
 - ✅ CORS configured correctly

 **Congratulations!
-Your CRM is now live! 🚀**
+Your CRM is now live on Railway! 🚀**

 ---

 ## 💡 Tips

-1. **Monitor Usage:** Check Render dashboard for resource usage
+1. **Monitor Usage:** Check Railway Metrics tab regularly
 2. **Auto-Deploy:** Every push to `main` branch auto-deploys
-3. **Preview Branches:** Create pull requests for preview deployments
+3. **Preview Deployments:** Railway creates preview for each PR
-4. **Custom Domain:** Add your own domain in service settings (free!)
+4. **Custom Domain:** Add your own domain in Settings (free!)
-5. **Backups:** Use Render's database backup feature
+5. **Backups:** Use Railway's database backup feature or Prisma migrations
+6. **Cost Optimization:**
+   - Use connection pooling (Prisma already does this)
+   - Add Redis for caching
+   - Optimize N+1 queries
+   - Monitor slow queries

-**Your CRM is production-ready!** 🎯
+**Your CRM is production-ready and always-on!** 🎯